aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-image/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error**: The spreadsheet encountered an error while obtaining calculation data.

 ## **Where Should You Use the Convert Table to Image API?**

-- **Static Report Snapshots**: Convert financial data table, tables, or calculations into images for inclusion in PDF reports, PowerPoint slides, or printed documents where editing is not required.
+- **Static Report Snapshots**: Convert financial tables, calculation results, or any formatted data into images for inclusion in PDF reports, PowerPoint slides, or printed documents where editing is not required.
-- **Data Visualization in Presentations**: Turn complex spreadsheet tables containing formatted tables, conditional formatting, or simple data visualizations into images to embed in presentations (PPTX, Google Slides).
+- **Data Visualization in Presentations**: Turn complex spreadsheet tables—complete with conditional formatting or simple visualizations—into images that can be embedded in presentations (PPTX, Google Slides).
-- **Documentation & Training Materials**: Capture spreadsheet examples, templates, or data entry forms as images for user manuals, tutorials, or knowledge base articles.
+- **Documentation & Training Materials**: Capture spreadsheet examples, templates, or data‑entry forms as images for user manuals, tutorials, or knowledge‑base articles.
-- **Thumbnail Previews**: Create small image previews of key spreadsheet sections for file browsers, document libraries, or search results.
+- **Thumbnail Previews**: Generate small image previews of key spreadsheet sections for file browsers, document libraries, or search results.

 ## Why should you use the Convert Table to Image API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development and comes with comprehensive documentation.
+Compared with building custom rendering solutions, this significantly reduces development workload.
-- **Cost-Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
+- **Cost‑Effective**: You can convert table data without first uploading the entire workbook, saving storage space and reducing costs.
-- **Pixel-Perfect Preservation**: Faithfully replicates Excel’s appearance—including cell formatting, formulas (as displayed values), borders, colors, and conditional formatting—in the output image.
+- **Pixel‑Perfect Preservation**: Faithfully reproduces Excel’s appearance—including cell formatting, formulas (as displayed values), borders, colors, and conditional formatting—in the output image.
-- **Universal Compatibility**:Image formats (PNG, JPEG, TIFF, BMP, SVG, and so on.) are viewable on any device or platform without specialized software, ensuring maximum accessibility.
+- **Universal Compatibility**: Image formats (PNG, JPEG, TIFF, BMP, SVG, etc.) are viewable on any device or platform without specialized software, ensuring maximum accessibility.

 ## How to Use the Convert Table to Image API with SDKs?